conquerv0/NLP_MacroEconIndiactors/Meeting_Notes/RA_Notes.md

 > 6.22 Update:
 1. Issues with "Terms": Store the whole terms for now in case the need for further processing arises.

+> 7.06 Update:
+1. Put in Printlocation Infomation, such as DocEdition, ColumnHeader, DocSection. [reference(1546074706)]
+2. For any missing metadata information, fill in NAs.

 ### 1.4 Metadata Search on Keywords

 1. Running search based on keywords